 Of particular note, 2.9% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

 The neighbors in the neighborhood in Essex - Lewis are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 47.9% of the neighborhoods in America.
-In addition, 8.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 54.2% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 47.7% of the neighborhoods in America.
+With 11.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 52.6% of U.S. neighborhoods.

-In the neighborhood, 34.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 22.7% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.3%), and 20.6% in clerical, assistant, and tech support occupations.
+In the neighborhood, 33.4% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.7% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (20.8%), and 19.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in the neighborhood is English, spoken by 93.0% of households.
 Other important languages spoken here include German/Yiddish and Polish.